sarmadgulzar/beginning-django/README.md

 This file contains settings for the Django project.
 A few important ones are ```DEBUG```, ```INSTALLED_APPS```, ```DATABASES``` etc. We'll discuss them in detail later.

 ### ```myproject/urls.py```
 These are the routes for our web applications.
-Only urls defined inside this file will be accessible.
+Only URLs defined inside this file will be accessible.

 ### ```myproject/asgi.py``` and ```myproject/wsgi.py```
-These files are used when we deploy our application to the web server on cloud so no need to worry about them just yet.
+These files are used when we deploy our application to the web server on the cloud so no need to worry about them just yet.

 ## Creating  a Hello World page:
-Now that you have basic understanding of how Django works, let's create a simple application that prints ```"Hello World"``` on our home page.
+Now that you have a basic understanding of how Django works, let's create a simple application that prints ```"Hello World"``` on our home page.

 Open the ```myproject/urls.py```, it should look similar to this: